Automattic/woocommerce-payments/readme.txt

 * Fix - Fill missing order_intent_info even if an exception occurs.
 * Fix - Authorize and capture payments later with new credit cards.
 * Add - Gutenberg Block Widget for Multi-Currency.
-* Update - WCPay logo
+* Update - WCPay logo.
 * Fix - Translations in transaction/deposit exports
 * Fix - Update shipping cost in payment sheet when changing payment method.
-* Fix - Transaction search with translated terms
+* Fix - Transaction search with translated terms.
 * Update - Replace REST endpoint for onboarding initialization.
 * Fix - UPE missing international card fees.
 * Update - Bump minimum supported version of WooCommerce from 5.4 to 5.5.
 * Update - Bump minimum required version of WooCommerce from 4.0 to 4.4.
+* Fix - Add credit card on My Account using other payment gateways does not show "Your card number is incomplete" error.
 * Update - Continue loading WCPay if the account is connected.
 * Add - Message to suggest using the previous version of WooCommerce Payments for old Woo core versions.
+* Fix - Appearance of upload file buttons inside challenge dispute page.
 * Fix - Enable logging for UPE checkout errors.
 * Update - Composer package `automattic/jetpack-connection` from v1.20.0 to v1.30.5.